daattali/ddpcr/README.md

     well can be calculated.
--   **Gating droplets** - if your experiment matches some criteria (more on that soon), then automatic gating can take place; otherwise, you can gate the data manually just like on QuantaSoft.
+-   **Gating droplets** - if your experiment matches some criteria (more on that soon), then automatic gating can take place; otherwise, you can gate the data with custom thresholds just like on QuantaSoft.
--   **Explore results** - the results from each well (\# of drops, \# of outliers, \# of empty drops, concentration) can be explored as a histogram or boxplot to see the distribution of all wells in the plate.
+-   **Explore results** - the results from each well (\# of drops, \# of outliers, \# of empty drops, concentration, etc.) can be explored as a histogram or boxplot to see the distribution of all wells in the plate.
--   **Plot** - you can plot the data in the plate with many customizable features.
+-   **Plot** - you can plot the data in the plate with many customizable parameters

 Supported experiment types
 --------------------------

-While this tool was originally developed to automatically gate data for a particular ddPCR assay (the paper for that experiment is in progress), any assay with similar characteristics can also use this tool to automatically gate the droplets.
-In order to benefit from the full automatic analysis, your ddPCR experiment needs to have these
+While this tool was originally developed to automatically gate data for a particular ddPCR assay (TODO reference to Roza's paper), any assay with similar characteristics can also use this tool to automatically gate the droplets.
+In order to benefit from the full automatic analysis, your ddPCR experiment needs to have these characteristics:
-characteristics:

 -   The experiment is a duplex ddPCR experiment
 -   The majority of droplets are empty (double-negative)